 7.2 You are responsible for returning the Goods via your own carrier to us and any costs associated with this.

-7.4 If the Goods that we supply to you are lost, damaged in transit or short supplied or supplied incorrectly, you must inform us in writing within 24 hours from receipt.
+7.4.
+If the Goods that we supply to you are lost, damaged in transit or short supplied or supplied incorrectly, you must inform us in writing within 24 hours from receipt.
 No claim will be valid if a P.O.A is signed and received in good condition.

-7.6 Risk in any Goods returned to us shall remain with you unless and until they are received by us.
+7.6.
+Risk in any Goods returned to us shall remain with you unless and until they are received by us.

-8.1 We will contact you with an estimated delivery date, which will be within 30 days (and is usually within 3 days) after the date of the Order Confirmation (the date on which we e-mail you to confirm our acceptance of your order).
+8.1.
+We will contact you with an estimated delivery date, which will be within 30 days (and is usually within 3 days) after the date of the Order Confirmation (the date on which we e-mail you to confirm our acceptance of your order).
 We will use all reasonable endeavours to deliver your Goods on or before the estimated delivery date set out in the Order Confirmation although we do not guarantee delivery by this date.

-8.2 Delivery of an Order shall be completed when we deliver the Goods to the address you gave us and the Goods will be your responsibility from that time.
+8.2.
+Delivery of an Order shall be completed when we deliver the Goods to the address you gave us and the Goods will be your responsibility from that time.

-8.3 You shall be responsible at your own cost and expense for providing appropriate and suitable equipment and manual labour for unloading the Goods when they are delivered to you.
+8.3.
+You shall be responsible at your own cost and expense for providing appropriate and suitable equipment and manual labour for unloading the Goods when they are delivered to you.

-8.4 The risk in the Goods shall pass to you on completion of delivery of the Goods to you.
+8.4.
+The risk in the Goods shall pass to you on completion of delivery of the Goods to you.

-8.5 Title to the Goods shall not pass to you until we have received payment in full (in cash or cleared funds) including all applicable delivery charges for the Goods and any other goods that we have supplied to you, in which case title to the Goods shall pass at the time of payment of all such sums.
+8.5.
+Title to the Goods shall not pass to you until we have received payment in full (in cash or cleared funds) including all applicable delivery charges for the Goods and any other goods that we have supplied to you, in which case title to the Goods shall pass at the time of payment of all such sums.

-8.6 Until title to the Goods has passed to you, you shall:
+8.6.
+Until title to the Goods has passed to you, you shall:

-8.6.1 hold the Goods on a fiduciary basis as our bailee;
+8.6.1. hold the Goods on a fiduciary basis as our bailee;

-8.6.2 store the Goods separately from all other Goods held by you so that they remain readily identifiable as our property;
+8.6.2. store the Goods separately from all other Goods held by you so that they remain readily identifiable as our property;

-8.6.3 not remove, deface or obscure any identifying mark or packaging on or relating to the Goods;
+8.6.3. not remove, deface or obscure any identifying mark or packaging on or relating to the Goods;

-8.6.4 maintain the Goods in a satisfactory condition and keep them insured against risk for their full price from the date of delivery;
+8.6.4. maintain the Goods in a satisfactory condition and keep them insured against risk for their full price from the date of delivery;

-8.6.5 notify us immediately if you become subject to an insolvency event; and
+8.6.5. notify us immediately if you become subject to an insolvency event; and

-8.6.6 give us such information relating to the Goods as we may require from time to time, but you may resell or used the Goods in the ordinary course of your business.
+8.6.6. give us such information relating to the Goods as we may require from time to time, but you may resell or used the Goods in the ordinary course of your business.

-8.7 If before title to the Goods passes to you, you become subject to any insolvency event, or we reasonably believe that any such event is about to happen and notify you accordingly (or if any monies are due and payable from you to us for more than 30 days), then, provided that the Goods have not been resold, or irrevocably incorporated into other Goods, and without limiting any other right or remedy we may have, we may at any time require you to deliver up the Goods and, if you fail to do so promptly, enter any premises of yours or of any third party where the Goods are stored in order to recover them and you agree to indemnify us in full in respect of any loss we suffer as a result of entering into your premises (or any third party’s premises) pursuant to this condition.
+8.7.
+If before title to the Goods passes to you, you become subject to any insolvency event, or we reasonably believe that any such event is about to happen and notify you accordingly (or if any monies are due and payable from you to us for more than 30 days), then, provided that the Goods have not been resold, or irrevocably incorporated into other Goods, and without limiting any other right or remedy we may have, we reserve the right to invoke a Retention of title claim under the sale of goods act 1979 and require you to deliver up the Goods or, if you fail to do so promptly, we can enter any premises of yours or of any third party where the Goods are stored in order to recover them and you agree to indemnify us in full in respect of any loss we suffer as a result of entering into your premises (or any third party’s premises) pursuant to this condition.